BellevueCollege/kbcs-app-customizations/README.md

 - **Example:** http://kbcs.fm/programs/democracy-now/shows?itemCount=30

-If this parameter/value is not provided, the feed will return the default number of items as set in the Wordpress site options.
+If this parameter/value is not provided, the feed will return the default number of items as set in the WordPress site options.

 #### Paging
 _Available only for program type aggregate feed._ An additional request parameter of `page` and value can be added to the URL